Alzheimer’s Disease Homework: Understanding the Complex Brain Disorder

 Early-Onset Familial Alzheimer’s Disease (EOFAD)

-A small proportion of Alzheimer’s cases — approximately 1–5% — are caused by rare, highly penetrant mutations in three genes: APP (amyloid precursor protein, chromosome 21), PSEN1 (presenilin 1, chromosome 14), and PSEN2 (presenilin 2, chromosome 1).
-These mutations follow an autosomal dominant inheritance pattern, meaning a single copy of a mutated gene from one parent is sufficient to cause the disease.
-Individuals carrying these mutations typically develop Alzheimer’s before age 65 — sometimes as early as their 30s or 40s.
-Over 200 PSEN1 mutations and around 30 APP mutations have been identified to date.
+Approximately 1–5% of Alzheimer’s cases are caused by rare, highly penetrant mutations in three genes: APP (amyloid precursor protein, chromosome 21), PSEN1 (presenilin 1, chromosome 14), and PSEN2 (presenilin 2, chromosome 1).
+These mutations follow an autosomal dominant inheritance pattern, and individuals carrying them typically develop Alzheimer’s before age 65 — sometimes as early as their 30s or 40s.

-The biological logic is compelling: mutations in APP affect how the protein is cleaved, increasing production of the toxic Aβ42 fragment.
-PSEN1 and PSEN2 encode components of the gamma-secretase complex — the enzyme machinery that cuts APP.
-Mutations in these presenilins alter gamma-secretase activity and also shift the Aβ42/Aβ40 ratio toward greater production of the more aggregation-prone Aβ42.
-This consistent finding across all three genetic forms powerfully supports the amyloid cascade hypothesis.
-The Down syndrome connection is also notable here: individuals with Down syndrome carry three copies of chromosome 21 (which contains the APP gene), and virtually all develop Alzheimer’s pathology by their 40s — a natural genetic experiment that supports the amyloid hypothesis.
+The Down syndrome connection is notable: individuals with Down syndrome carry three copies of chromosome 21 (which contains the APP gene), and virtually all develop Alzheimer’s pathology by their 40s — a natural genetic experiment that powerfully supports the amyloid hypothesis.

 APOE ε4: The Major Risk Gene for Late-Onset Alzheimer’s